orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 &nbsp;
 ## `GossipMessageReceived` (method)
-> Handles messages received from another node.
+> Handles messages received from another node, expect to receive only Consensus messages that cosnesus-algo have subscribed to.
-* If the message is a consensus allgorithm message, pass to algorithm.
-* If the message is a transaction batch
-  * Validate batch signature, if mismatch log for reputation calculation.
-  * Add transactions to pending pool by calling `TransactionPool.AddNewPendingTransaction`.